ShubhamGupta-prog/SERENITY-CHAT-V5/README.md

 ## Mental Health Focus

-SerenityChat is specifically designed to support mental health and emotional wellbeing:
+SerenityChat is specifically designed to support mental health and emotional well-being:

-- **Mental Health Only**: The AI assistant is programmed to respond exclusively to questions related to mental health, emotional wellbeing, coping strategies, and self-care.
+- **Mental Health Only**: The AI assistant is programmed to respond exclusively to questions related to mental health, emotional well-being, coping strategies, and self-care.
-- **No General-Purpose Questions**: The application will politely redirect non-mental health related queries (like coding, general knowledge, etc.) back to mental health topics.
+- **No General-Purpose Questions**: The application will politely redirect non-mental health-related queries (like coding, general knowledge, etc.) back to mental health topics.
 - **Content Filtering**: A warning system detects and alerts users when they ask questions outside the mental health focus area.
 - **Supportive Language**: The AI maintains a calm, empathetic tone designed to provide emotional support.
 - **Safety First**: For crisis situations, the app provides quick access to professional resources through the Crisis Resources card.